Eyevinn/eye-recommender/README.md

 If you've ever been to Amazon or another site with tons of reviews, you've probably ran into a sorted page of top ratings only to find some of the top items have only one review.
 The Wilson Score Interval at 95% calculates the chance that the 'real' fraction of positive ratings is at least x.
 This allows for you to leave off the items/products that have not been rated enough or have an abnormally high ratio.
 It's a great proxy for a 'best rated' list.

 #### Heavily inspired by [recommendationRaccoon](https://github.com/guymorita/recommendationRaccoon/).

+## About Eyevinn Technology

+Eyevinn Technology is an independent consultant firm specialized in video and streaming.
+Independent in a way that we are not commercially tied to any platform or technology vendor.

+At Eyevinn, every software developer consultant has a dedicated budget reserved for open source development and contribution to the open source community.
+This give us room for innovation, team building and personal competence development.
+And also gives us as a company a way to contribute back to the open source community.

+Want to know more about Eyevinn and how it is to work here.
+Contact us at work@eyevinn.se!